MILTON PERRON RYDER

 Special thanks to New England Cancer Specialists and Gosnell Memorial Hospice House in Scarborough, Maine.

-A celebration of Milt’s life will be held at Williston-Immanuel United Church in Portland Maine on May 18, 2019.
+A celebration of Milt’s life will be held at Williston-Immanuel United Church in Portland Maine on May 18, 2019, at 1:00 pm.
 In lieu of flowers, donations may be made in Milt’s name to Williston-Immanuel United Church 156 High Street, Portland, ME 04101 and Ocean Park Association P.O.
 Box 7296, Ocean Park, ME 04063.